andrewlow/Kube-Audit-Webhook/README.md

 This is all captured in the [YAML file](kube-audit.yaml.tmpl), the Makefile uses [envsubst](https://linux.die.net/man/1/envsubst) to configure the YAML file with your `NAMESPACE` environment variable.

 ```
-make deploy
+$ make deploy
 ```

 ## Step 3 - Configure webhook

 In the previous step (deployment) will have dumped the services in your IKS cluster.
-One of these is the newly created *kube-audit* service.
+One of these is the newly created **kube-audit** service.

 ```
 NAME         TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE